How to Elope in Rocky Mountain National Park + Estes Park Elopements | Updated for 2025

 Can we include our dog in our RMNP wedding ceremony?

-The Moraine Park Amphitheater, which isn’t even available for 2023 elopements, is the only park ceremony site where dogs are permitted, but I intentionally am using the word “permitted” instead of “welcomed,” you know what I mean?
+The Moraine Park Amphitheater is the only park ceremony site where dogs are permitted, but I intentionally am using the word “permitted” instead of “welcomed,” you know what I mean?
 There are many reasons why dogs aren’t allowed around most of RMNP.
 A big reason—and the one that keeps me from bringing my pup Coco to the park—is that many large predators like coyotes, bobcats, and mountain lions live in the park.
 While they avoid humans whenever possible, they can become very curious about dogs and even consider them prey.
 For everyone involved, I say it’s best to leave your dog at home, with a dog sitter or service, or consider another location for your elopement if you can’t imagine eloping without ‘em.
 (And I’ve got plenty of dog-friendly elopement locations if you need ‘em!)

 When should we apply for a RMNP wedding permit?